rnbguy/oopsla21artifact/monkeydb/README.md

 bash run.sh 100 tpcc,smallbank,voter,wikipedia causal,readcommitted 2,3 10
 ```

-Will take around 20 hours to finish.
+It will take around 20 hours to finish.

 ## Produce results from paper

 The one shot command is enough.
 But one can reproduce the results one by one.

 Note.
-More runs for each set of parameters produce more correct trend.
+More runs for each set of parameters is preferable to produce more correct trend.
 Suggested minimum number of runs is 100.